 We have many plans and projects underway so please check in every so often for updates ( you can also follow us on Facebook, Twitter and Instagram).

 6th century inscribed 'Ogham' Stone (also known as King Arthur's Grave)

 Lady Falmouth's Secret Garden

-King Arthur's Cornwall Discovery Trail (including Tintagel (Castel Dyntagell) and St. Nectan's Glen
+Part of King Arthur's Cornwall Discovery Trail (which includes Tintagel (Castel Dyntagell), Dozmary Pool, King Arthur's Great Halls and St. Nectan's Glen

 Cornish Legends and History

 7 days a week from 10am - 5pm

 from March 30th to the end of the October half term 2019.

 'Like' our Facebook Page